luque667788/circuit_design_vhdl_siggi/docs/register_file_usage.md

 ## Simulation
 - Run `./run_ifx_regfile_tb.sh --clean --gui` to build and test
 - The testbench checks reset, read-after-write, and the ready signal

-## Change it
-- For more registers, set `count_g` higher and make addresses bigger
-- For wait states, add more states to the machine
-- For extra status, add logic to the done state